 Trapping and releasing possums without possum-proofing your building will not solve the problem.

-Further information on possums is available from the Department for Environment, Water and Natural Resources website.
+Further information on possums is available from the Department for Water and Environment.

 Make a Payment